LiangYingC/programming-farmer-blog/contents/article/sourceCode/redux-make-createStore-getState-dispatch-subscribe.md

   function getState() {
     if (isDispatching) {
       throw new Error(
-        "You may not call store.getState() while the reducer is executing. " + "The reducer has already received the state as an argument. " + "Get the state from the top reducer instead of reading it from the store."
+        'You may not call store.getState() while the reducer is executing. ' + 'The reducer has already received the state as an argument. ' + 'Get the state from the top reducer instead of reading it from the store.'
       );
     }